MMaquet/signal-inference-optimization/concepts.md

 ## 8. Core SIO Concepts

 - **Signal Inference Optimization (SIO)** — the discipline of structuring the signal made available to probabilistic systems in order to reduce inference drift and orient LLM reconstructions toward a version faithful to intended meaning.
+SIO does not optimize inference.
+It optimizes the signal that enters the inference process.
+The name reads: optimization of the signal *for* inference — not optimization *of* inference itself.

 - **Interpretive center of gravity** — the dominant cluster in the interpretive space.
 The source signal sufficiently dense and coherent to orient reconstructions toward a chosen version.
 This is what you build.